 As a self-advocate it is a student's responsibility:

-- To bring medical or psychological documentation of the diagnosed disability to an interview with a staff member of the Office of AccessABILITY Services
+- To bring medical or psychological documentation of the diagnosed disability to an initial interview with a staff member of the Office of AccessABILITY (OA).

-- To present requests for reasonable accommodations based upon the supporting documentation, to both the faculty and the Office of AccessABILITY Services.
+- To present requests for reasonable accommodations based upon the supporting documentation, to both the faculty and the Office of AccessABILITY.

 - To meet privately, early in the semester, with course faculty members and discuss needed reasonable accommodations.